National Action Plan on Combatting Auto Theft

 - The CBSA has embedded intelligence resources to directly participate in the Auto Theft Joint Intelligence Group (JIG) and regularly collaborates with police across Canada to share intelligence and respond to requests for assistance.
 To support the sharing of intelligence, the CBSA has responded to 1,738 requests for information as of August 25, 2024.

-- The RCMP, via the CISC, continues to share criminal intelligence and information with its law enforcement and public safety partners as appropriate.
+- The RCMP, via the CISC, continues to share criminal intelligence and information with its law enforcement and public safety partners.

 Financial Transactions and Reports Analysis Centre of Canada (FINTRAC)